kibuchijw/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2 - Print the alphabet in lowercase, 10 times
 3 - Check for lowercase character
 4 - Check for alphabetic character
+5 - Prints the sign of a number